cinghie/wordpress-starter-pack/wp-content/plugins/custom-facebook-feed/README.txt

 9. It's super easy to display your Facebook feed in any page or post

 == Changelog ==
+= 2.17 =
+* New: Added support for Facebook oEmbeds.
+When you share a link to a Facebook post or video, WordPress automatically converts it into an embedded Facebook post for you (an "oEmbed").
+However, on October 24, 2020, WordPress is discontinuing support for Facebook oEmbeds and so any existing or new embeds will no longer work.
+Don't worry though, we have your back!
+This update adds support for Facebook oEmbeds and so, after updating, the Custom Facebook Feed plugin will automatically keep your oEmbeds working.
+It will also power any new oEmbeds you post going forward.
+* New: Install our other free social media plugins right from the Custom Facebook Feed settings menu.
+Use our Instagram, YouTube, and Twitter plugins to add even more social content to your website and help further engage your viewers and increase your followers.

 = 2.16.1 =
 * Fix: Added a workaround for a Facebook API bug which sometimes displays a button in a post with the text "No Button".
 * Fix: Added an additional check when formatting the post text for the share link to prevent potential issues.